Risks for breast cancer

 Family history of breast and other cancers

-A family history of breast cancer means that one or more close blood relatives have or had breast cancer.
+A family history of breast cancer means that one or more of your close blood relatives have or had breast cancer.
 Some families have more cases of breast cancer than would be expected by chance.
-Sometimes it is not clear whether the family’s pattern of cancer is due to chance, shared lifestyle factors, genes passed from parents to children or a combination of these factors.
+Sometimes it isn't clear whether the family’s pattern of cancer is due to chance, shared lifestyle factors, genes passed from parents to children or a combination of these factors.

 • one or more first-degree relatives (such as a mother, sister or daughter) had breast cancer, especially if they were diagnosed before menopause

-• second-degree relatives (such as a grandmother, aunt or niece) from either the mother’s or the father’s side of the family had breast cancer
+• second-degree relatives (such as a grandmother, aunt or niece) on either side of your family had breast cancer

 • a relative had cancer in both breasts (called bilateral breast cancer) before menopause